laravel/docs/eloquent-relationships.md

         $query->where('title', 'like', 'foo%');
     })->get();

 > {note} WhereHasMorph() is only for MorphTo relationships.
-Use whereHas for all other relationships like for example MorphToMany
+Use whereHas for all other relationships, like for example MorphToMany

 <a name="aggregating-related-models"></a>
 ## Aggregating Related Models